-A key element of the Company's strategy is to generate additional advertising revenues through sponsored services and placements by third parties in Yahoo! online properties in addition to banner advertising.
-In connection with these arrangements, the Company may receive sponsorship fees as well as a portion of transaction revenues received by the third party sponsor from users originated through the Yahoo! placement, in return for minimum levels of user impressions to be provided by the Company.
-To the extent implemented, these arrangements expose the Company to potentially significant financial risks, including the risk that the Company fails to deliver required minimum levels of user impressions and that third party sponsors do not renew the agreements at the end of their term.
+A key element of the Company's strategy is to generate advertising revenues through sponsored services and placements by third parties in the Company's online media properties in addition to banner advertising.
+In connection with these arrangements, the Company may receive sponsorship fees as well as a portion of transaction revenues received by the third-party sponsor from users originated through the Yahoo! placement, in return for minimum levels of user impressions to be provided by the Company.
+To the extent implemented, these arrangements expose the Company to potentially significant financial risks, including the risk that the Company fails to deliver required minimum levels of user impressions or "click throughs" (in which case, these agreements typically provide for adjustments to the fees payable thereunder or "make good" periods), that third-party sponsors do not renew the agreements at the end of their term, that the arrangements do not generate anticipated levels of shared transaction revenue, or that sponsors default in the payment commitments in such agreements, which could result in the Company failing to achieve anticipated revenue from the sponsorship arrangements.
 In addition, because the Company has limited experience with these arrangements, the Company is unable to determine what effect such arrangements will have on gross margins and results of operations.
-Although transaction-based fees have not to date represented a material portion of the Company's net revenues, if and to the extent such revenues become significant, the foregoing factors could result in greater variations in the Company's quarterly operating results and could have a material adverse effect on the Company's business, results of operations and financial condition.
+Although transaction-based fees have not to date represented a material portion of the Company's net revenues, if and to the extent such revenues become significant, the foregoing factors could result in greater variations in the Company's quarterly operating results and could have a material adverse effect on the Company's business, results of operations, and financial condition.